By Gary Kraftsow (Director) Bayview Entertainment, 2011 Review by Beth T. Cholette, Ph.D. on Nov 1st 2011

 2. Practice #2: Shifting Mood and Self-Concept.

 Kraftsow's credentials and knowledge are undeniable.
 Unfortunately, however, as with his last series of DVDs, his approach is rather dry.
 There is no music to accompany these practices, and because Kraftsow does not perform the asanas himself, there is a general lack of warmth and connection to the viewer.
 Combined with Kraftsow's often overly intellectualized vocabulary (e.g., "cogitate on…"), there is a rather cerebral feel to these sessions.
-As a psychologist myself, it is difficult for me to imagine someone with depression easily connecting with these practices—which is a real shame, as I have no doubt that they would be helpful.
+As a psychologist myself, it is difficult for me to imagine someone with anxiety easily connecting with these practices—which is a real shame, as I have no doubt that they would be helpful.

 One final note: this DVD is packaged in 100% Recycled Packaging, including a recycled cardboard folder (full-length but slimmer than a regular DVD case), recycled plastic DVD tray, and vegetable-based dyes.
 While I personally appreciated the eco-friendly approach, I did not like that the case was held closed only with tape (which tore at the cover when I attempted to remove it).